MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step4/mb_and_sd/run_namd/Readme.md

  Then, the NAD is run through `step4.run(hvib, params)`.
 Here we use the `step4.run( [ hvib_mb_subtrajs[ subtraj ] ], params)` for each sub-trajectory.
 The first parameter of the `step4.run` are the `Hvib`s which should be represented as a list of lists.

  We run the NAD through the last lines of the code.
-Since we have defined the NAD run for each sub-trajectory in the `myfun` function we can un it through use of multiprocessing library of Python with the command `pool.map`.
+Since we have defined the NAD run for each sub-trajectory in the `myfun` function we can run it through use of multiprocessing library of Python with the command `pool.map`.
 First we create a pool of processors using `pool.map(nprocs)`.
 Then, we run the `myfun` function for a set of variables, which here are the subtrajectories and the list of variables becomes `list(range(nsubtrajs))`, using `pool.map( myfunc, list(range(nsubtrajs)) )`.
 Finally, after running each function is done we close the pool to stop overflow of the computing system using `pool.close()` and `pool.join()`.